Statement on the passing of former MRF trustee Achmat Dangor

 Today we mourn the passing of Achmat Dangor, a renowned writer, literary activist, and leader in both the anti-apartheid struggle and South Africa’s post-apartheid development journey.
 He died on Sunday the 6th of September 2020, at the age of 71.

-Achmat served as the CEO of first the Nelson Mandela Children’s Fund and later the Nelson Mandela Foundation.
-After stepping down in 2013, he went on to serve as a member of the Board of Trustees of the MRF from 2013 to 2019, demonstrating a long-standing commitment to the realisation of Nelson Mandela’s vision.
+Achmat served as the CEO of both the Nelson Mandela Children’s Fund (1999-2002) and the Nelson Mandela Foundation (2009-2013).
+After stepping down he went on to serve as a member of the Board of Trustees of the MRF from 2013 to 2019, demonstrating a long-standing commitment to the realisation of Nelson Mandela’s vision.

 Professor Njabulo S. Ndebele, Chair of the MRF’s Board of Trustees, was a fellow founder of the Congress of South African Writers in 1987 and worked closely with Achmat for decades.
 He said, “Achmat was always a very thoughtful person, and an extraordinarily gifted writer with a deep font of wisdom and humility.
 He had a very incisive mind with a great understanding of political and human situations of the greatest complexity.
 He was able to take very firm, principled positions in situations where there was always the risk of going for the easy option.
 He had tons of integrity, and tons of compassion.

 “It is sad that we are losing a person like him today – when we most need people who can be a mix of those attributes: firmness of mind and sympathy and understanding, as we go into the next phase of South Africa’s history.
 It is a sad loss personally and professionally, as we mourn another writer who leaves us at the wrong time.”